AlexandraEL9/MS2-seize-the-day/README.md

 ## Planning

-**Target Audience**
+**Target Audience:**
 People who wish to get out of the post-it/ write it on your hand trap!
 Keeping track of commitments is hard, particularly in this busy world.
 Seize the day is for anyone who wants a todo list, reminder tracker and timer in one.
 I'ts for anyone wishing to streamline their productivity and use their time more effectively.

 **User Goals**
 - Access the app with ease and resize to the required dimensions on desktop and mobile.
 - Create to-do list items which can be added to, marked as completed and cleared in a simple and user friendly manner.
-- Learn about the Pomodoro time blocking technique.
+- Learn about the Pomodoro time blocking technique as a means to enhancing productivity and work/life balance.
 - Use the Pomodoro timer as a means to block times of focus and ensure worklife balance with the introduction of breaks too.
 - Set reminders for tasks which need to be completed at certain times of the day, for example, 'Attend tutor meeting- 4pm'.
 - Exercise choice of display (dark/ light mode) for personal, or medical reasons.

 **Site Owner Goals**
-- I made this as a tool to help myself with my own organisation and productivity.
+- Initially, I made this as a tool to help myself with my own organisation and productivity.
 It is a helpful tool.
+- Increase User Productivity: The primary goal of the site is to help users manage their tasks and time effectively, ultimately increasing their productivity.
+This involves providing tools such as to-do lists, timers, and reminders.
+- Enhance User Experience: to create an intuitive and user-friendly interface that makes it easy for users to navigate the application, add tasks, set timers, and receive reminders.

 ## User Experience (UX)